MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-monitoring.md

 [Microsoft Sentinel](/azure/sentinel/overview) is a security information and event management (SIEM) service.
 It's an Azure service that allows you to:

 - Collect logs and security data for users, devices, applications, and infrastructure.
 You can capture logs and user activities from the Power BI service and many other areas across the enterprise.
 - Detect potential threats.
 You can create rules and alerts to refine what's important to track.
-Automated threat intelligence exists as well to reduce the manual effort.
+Automated threat intelligence exists as well, which can help reduce the manual effort.
 - Analyze data and investigate the scope and root cause of incidents.
-You can use built-in visualization tools or Kusto Query Language (KQL queries).
-You can also use Power BI to visualize and analyze the data that's been collected.
+You can use built-in visualization tools or Kusto Query Language (KQL) queries.
+You can also use Power BI to visualize and analyze the data that you collect.
 - Respond to security incidents and threats.
 You can handle responses directly.
-Or you can automate responses and remediations with playbooks (which are workflows based on Azure Logic Apps).
+Or, you can automate responses and remediations by using playbooks, which are workflows based on Azure Logic Apps.

 Microsoft Sentinel stores its data in Azure Log Analytics (a component of Azure Monitor).
 It's based on the same architecture as the [dataset event logs](powerbi-implementation-planning-auditing-monitoring-data-level-auditing.md#dataset-event-logs), which capture user-generated and system-generated activities that occur for a dataset.